LuFernandoMG/ethonline24/contracts/README.md

 10. **testInvestmentExceedsRemaining**: Ensures that an investment exceeding the remaining funding amount fails.
 11. **testReentrancyProtection**: Tests the reentrancy protection mechanism to confirm it prevents reentrant calls effectively.
 12. **testReentrancyExplicitCheck**: Performs an explicit check to ensure the contract is safeguarded against reentrancy attacks.

+### Testing the New Features

+The recent updates to the smart contract include tests to ensure that the new mapping and token distribution logic function correctly:

+- **testDistributeTokensInBatches**: Verifies that tokens are distributed correctly in batches, considering multiple investors and multiple investments.
+- **Test Investors with Multiple Investments**: Ensures that investors who invest multiple times receive the correct total amount of tokens.

+**Important Note**:
+- Some tests related to internal functions may be commented out or removed after confirming functionality to prevent access to these functions from outside the contract.

 ### Running Tests